Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

 TODO to finish this prototype:

-  * cpe modules, and a script that generates them automatically?

-    Some steps

-     1. Hand-generated EasyConfigs in the Swiss style: Better to work with hard versions instead due to the problems with the cpe modules.

-     2. How to deal with different targets for different partitions, or do we fully rely on optarch which would mean that by default we only load that set of modules that works for all of LUMI and then rely on the OPTARCH processing to load the architecture-specific ones?

-     3. Automatically generate the EasyConfigs from a database of toolchain component versions and templates for the EasyConfig?

-     4. Rework the EasyBlock so that we can avoid having all that LMOD code in the EasyConfig file.

-    Challenge in case we switch to a hierarchical MNS

-      * Ensure that when loading a cpe* module, the MODULEPATH for the modules installed by the user is also adapted.

   * Need to clarify how we will use .dev.
 Do we want both a 21.04 and 21.04.dev while building the stack?
 In that case, 21.04.dev should be used as the name of the toolchain everywhere.
 But it also means we cannot change it back to 21.04 but need to re-install then.

-  * Implementation of hooks:

-      * Should hooks also be enabled for EasyBuild-user?

-      * Versioning of the hooks file: Automatically select the right file with hooks as that may be a more scalable approach than keep adding tests to the EasyBuild module.

 Changes compared to design 0.3: